-rn :: Monad m => Term -> m Term rn v@(Var _) = return v rn l@(Lam x b) = do b' <- (rn <=< bn) b return (Lam x b') rn (App m n) = do m' <- rn m n' <- (rn <=< bn) n return (App m' n') \end{code} As a proper readback, \texttt{rn} has no clause for redexes because it simply distributes evaluation (the Kleisli composition) on the unevaluated abstractions and neutrals of the $\WHNF$ delivered by \texttt{bn} in order to obtain a $\NF$.
+rn :: Monad m => Term -> m Term rn v@(Var _) = return v rn (Lam x b) = do b' <- (rn <=< bn) b return (Lam x b') rn (App m n) = do m' <- rn m n' <- (rn <=< bn) n return (App m' n') \end{code} As a proper readback, \texttt{rn} has no clause for redexes because it simply distributes evaluation (the Kleisli composition) on the unevaluated abstractions and neutrals of the $\WHNF$ delivered by \texttt{bn}.
 A $\WHNF$ has no redex in outermost position.

-The eval-readback examples so far implement full-reducing strategies.
-But the style can be used for less-reducing strategies.
-One example that is a variation of \texttt{byValue} is the `ahead machine' \cite[Def.\,5.1]{PR99} discussed in Section~\ref{sec:ahead-machine}.
+The eval-readback examples discussed so far implement full-reducing strategies.
+The style can also be used for less-reducing strategies.
+We show two examples which are variations of \texttt{byValue} obtained by modifying the readback \texttt{bodies}.
+The first example is the `ahead machine' ($\am$) discussed in Section~\ref{sec:ahead-machine}.
 In its eval-apply definition the strategy uses weak, strict and non-head call-by-value \texttt{bv} to evaluate operators and operands.
 Its eval-readback version uses \texttt{bv} for eval, like \texttt{byValue}, but its readback does not distribute evaluation on operands.
 We call this readback \texttt{bodies2} for easy comparison with \texttt{bodies}.
 We use the identity strategy \texttt{id} for the non-evaluation of operands. \begin{code} am :: Monad m => Term -> m Term am = bodies2 <=< bv